Shifting Paradigms menu

 3. It reduces household spending on energy.

-Shifting Paradigms asists Climate Focus with the registration of the Nuetech Solar project under the Clean Development Mechanism of the UNFCCC, the reporting on emission reductions realised, issuance and marketing of the Certified Emission Reductions.
+Shifting Paradigms asists Climate Focus with the registration of the Nuetech Solar project under the Clean Development Mechanism of the UNFCCC and the Gold Standard Foundation, the reporting on emission reductions realised, issuance and marketing of the Certified Emission Reductions.
 The first deliveries of credits were sold to a US-based software company.

 Partners: CarbonBay, Sudha Padmanabha, Nuetech Solar